TrendingTechnology/Interact/README.md

 * Access advanced composed gestures with a single `ViewModifier`
 * Physics based velocity and angular velocity animations
 * Quickly add to an existing project with swift package manager

+**Latest Features**

+* macOS is now officially supported
+* Customize resizing and rotation handles with easy access to the i`sSelected` and `isActive` properties.
+* Add in any custom physics environment for both the `spinnable` and `throwable` modifiers.
+* Specify a threshold value for both the `spinnable` and `throwable` modifiers that prevents small velocities from being registered upon gesture end.